EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Evaluation

+\paragraph{Closed-source models} The evaluation results of closed-source models are demonstrated in the bottom part of \cref{tab:end2end}.
+Our results illustrate that similar to open-source models, all closed-source models generated code still need more overhead than the canonical solution on average.
+Despite GPT-4 generated code obtaining the most efficient results for closed-source models, its generated code still needs on average 3.12x execution time and 6.36x total memory usage during the code execution compared with the canonical solution.
+In the worst case, the execution time is almost 14x that of the canonical solution.
+In addition, \textbf{although consistent training can improve the correctness of LLM-generated code, the efficiency of LLM-generated code may not improve}.
+For example, the pass@1 for GPT-3.5-turbo increases from 42.3\% to 49.3\% when the model version is updated from 0301 to the 1106 version, the execution time of the code generated by GPT-3.5-turbo increases from 3.18x to 3.40x.

-\textbf{Consistency of different metrics:} When we compare the benchmarking results from different efficiency metrics, we observe that the rankings of different LLMs from the basic metrics (highlighted in bold in the head row) maintain a general consistency.
-This consistency across metrics reinforces their credibility in assessing a model's capability in generating efficient code.
+\textbf{Consistency of different metrics}: When we compare the benchmarking results from different efficiency metrics, we can observe that the rankings of different LLMs from the basic metrics (highlighted in bold in the head row) maintain a general consistency.
+For example, in closed-source models, GPT-4 obtains the most efficient results in the majority of metrics.
+Yet, for other metrics where GPT-4 does not get the highest efficiency, the code generated by GPT-4 is also close to the most efficient LLM-generated ones.
+This consistency across metrics reinforces their credibility in assessing a model’s capability to generate efficient code.

-\textbf{Correctness:} Although \xxx is designed to focus on benchmarking code efficiency, it can also be adopted to benchmark code correctness, as shown by Pass@1 in the last column of \cref{tab:end2end}.
-For open-sourced LLMs, we can observe that they have low pass@1: many of their pass@1 are lower than 10\%.
-This indicates that open-source models still need to put a lot of effort into improving code generation correctness.
-For closed-sourced LLMs, gpt-4-turbo has the highest Pass@1 of 60.2\%.
+\textbf{Correctness}: Although \xxx is designed to focus on benchmarking efficiency of LLM-generated code, it can also be adapted to benchmark code correctness, as shown by pass@1 in the last column of \cref{tab:end2end}.
+For open-sourced LLMs, our results demonstrate that they have low pass@1: many of their pass@1 are lower than 10\% (i.e., 23 out of 35 models), which indicates that open-source models still need to put a lot of effort into improving code generation correctness.
+For closed-sourced LLMs, GPT-4-turbo-preview has the highest pass@1 of 65.4\%.